 Designer labels.
 Store window displays.
 Trendy textiles.
 They drive the business of fashion, which is a critical driver of the U.S. economy - more so than many think.
 What appears to be art has a lot of science behind it.
 That's fashion merchandising.
-What is fashion merchandising exactly?
-It's a dynamic field that requires skilled managers to showcase the latest products and trends to an increasingly fashion-conscious buying public.
-An online BS in Fashion Merchandising Management will help you gain a firm grasp on fashion marketing, business strategy, merchandising and more.

 Compensation analysis site Payscale.com describes fashion merchandising as the buying, selling and marketing of the fashion industry, as opposed to areas of creation and design.
 Fashion merchandisers may work within retail operations as purchasing agents who select product lines and create promotions to enhance both brand and market share.
 Others work directly for designers and fashion labels placing products in stores, finding shelf space, and managing marketing and promotions.
 Some get a college degree in fashion merchandising to prepare for opening their own store, which allows complete control over one's career in fashion.

 Fashion merchandising is a critical building block of a brand.
 Forbes discusses the increasing importance of branding and consumers' increased expectations of products and services.
-Brands will need to work hard to differentiate and stand for something meaningful, emotional, and important to consumers.
+Brands will need to work hard to differentiate and stand for something meaningful, emotional and important to consumers.

 What is fashion merchandising's role in establishing brand differentiators?
 Fashion merchandisers are responsible for how a brand is presented to the public - in stores and online.
 Online is new terrain for the fashion merchandiser.
-According the Forbes article, the consumer will use five or more online sources to facilitate one actual purchase decision, reducing reliance on traditional brick-and-mortar retail stores.
+According to the Forbes article, the consumer will use five or more online sources to facilitate one actual purchase decision, reducing reliance on traditional brick-and-mortar retail stores.
 A solid fashion merchandising degree program explores branding from all these angles.

 What is fashion merchandising for the student pursuing formal training in a degree program?
 It can be a ticket into a rewarding job and an extra edge when competing for a job.